 The main farmhouse is surrounded by beautiful stone buildings full of farming equipment and memorabilia.
-There is also an example of an Edwardian parlour and Victorian Gardens.
-The implement shed contains a collection of farming memorabilia and visitors can enjoy a game of putting on the green and explore the Trowie Trail in the back garden.
+There is also an example of an Edwardian parlour and Victorian gardens.
+Visitors can even enjoy a game of putting on the green and explore the Trowie Trail in the back garden.

 Kirbuster is a unique survivor which gives a fascinating insight into four centuries of family life in Orkney.
-An excellent place to visit if you are researching your Orkney ancestry.
+It's also an excellent place to visit if you are researching your Orkney ancestry.
 It's simply a site that should make it onto the 'must see' list for any visitor to Orkney!